 Pedestrians jaywalk frequently, sometimes abruptly and can make you confused.
 Do not speed when driving in town and always pay attention to the right side of the road.

 Keep enough distance with other bikes.
 In Vietnam, people will fill the empty space and try to outstrip others all the time.
 Look at the rear-mirror before you change direction or lane.

 Rush hours can be very exhausting.
-If you can, avoid riding motorbike during these hours: in morning from 7:00 AM to 9:00 AM; in afternoon from 5:00 PM to 7:30 PM.
+If you can, avoid riding motorbike during these hours: in the morning from 7:00 AM to 9:00 AM; in the afternoon from 5:00 PM to 7:30 PM.